3 Memory and Allocators

 You get a lot of control over where and how much memory this function can allocate.
 Because it is you, the user/programmer, that provides the allocator for the function to use.
 This makes “total control” over memory management easier to achieve in Zig.

 Allocators in Zig are objects that you can use to allocate memory for your program.
 They are similar to the memory allocating functions in C, like malloc() and calloc().
-So, if you need to use more memory than you initially have, during the execution of your program, you can simply ask for more memory using an allocator.
+So, if you need to use more memory than you initially have, during the execution of your program, you can simply ask for more memory by using an allocator object.

 Zig offers different types of allocators, and they are usually available through the std.heap module of the standard library.
-So, just import the Zig standard library into your Zig module (with @import("std")), and you can start using these allocators in your code.
+Thus, just import the Zig Standard Library into your Zig module (with @import("std")), and you can start using these allocators in your code.

 Furthermore, every allocator object is built on top of the Allocator interface in Zig.
 This means that, every allocator object you find in Zig must have the methods alloc(), create(), free() and destroy().
 So, you can change the type of allocator you are using, but you don’t need to change the function calls to the methods that do the memory allocation (and the free memory operations) for your program.

-But in reality, there are two very commom instances where this “fixed length limitation” of the stack is a deal braker:
+But in reality, there are two very common instances where this “fixed length limitation” of the stack is a deal braker:

 1. the objects that you create inside your function might grow in size during the execution of the function.